 When they succeed, make sure that the world knows about it.
 Celebrate their success with their teams.
 Ensure that they feel valued, recognized and rewarded with better work and more compensation.
 You will see that they take pride in responsibilities than remuneration.
 Reinforce their behavior so that the message also resonates through the rest of the organization.
 Hence, it will become easy to retain them.

-Now, this would have given an idea as to how to retain top performers.
+Now, this would have given an idea on how to retain top performers.
 This would have also helped you draw the line between an engaged employee and an underperformer.

 Employee Engagement v/s Employee Satisfaction